 Here’s a quick rundown of the benefits of coworking for businesses:

 - Work closer to home: When you’re limited by geography, you’re much less likely to find the ideal recruit.
-However, when you can hire from virtually anywhere and allow your staff to work in a coworking space closer to home rather than commuting to a central office every day, your chances of finding the right person are much higher.
+However, when you can hire from virtually anywhere and allow your staff to work in a coworking space closer to home rather than commuting to a central office daily, your chances of finding the right person are much higher.

 - Network and share contacts: When you share space with other professionals, networking and new business opportunities happen organically.
 It’s a great way to do business together and build your network.